The 15 Best Christmas Movies of All Time

 Grand dame Barbara Stanwyck is utterly charming in this uproarious 1945 Christmas classic.
 As a Martha Stewart-esque journalist who’s actually a miserable fraud, Stanwyck’s utter lack of hosting (and housekeeping) skills are at risk of being unveiled when her publisher invites himself to her (utterly fictitious) holiday festivities.
 Hilarity ensues as Stanwyck improvises as a happy housewife, with the added complication of a potential Christmas romance in the form of a visiting vet (Dennis Morgan).

 Feeling nostalgic?
-Check out these vintage Christmas ads from the past 100 years!
+Take a look at these vintage Christmas ads from the past 100 years!

 Leave it to the master of melancholy, Tim Burton, to turn a Christmas movie into a spook-fest featuring a werewolf, vampires and a singing skeleton.
 If you can get over the fact that The Nightmare Before Christmas mostly takes place in Halloween Town (yes, that’s what it’s called), then you’ll find a brilliantly animated, charmingly written holiday musical with a spooky twist.
 FYI: Given that it features the kidnapping and torture of Santa Claus, hold off on showing this to your youngest tots.